pratheeshkumar99/CLIP-MemeSense/Readme.md

 # Evaluation

-The model's performance is evaluated using the following metrics:
+The model's performance was evaluated using the following metrics:
 - Accuracy: The percentage of correctly classified samples.
 - Area Under the Receiver Operating Characteristic curve (AUC): Measures the ability of the model to distinguish between classes.
 A higher AUC indicates better performance.
 - F1 Score (macro-averaged): The harmonic mean of precision and recall, providing a balanced measure of the model's performance.
 The macro-average computes the metric independently for each class and then takes the average, treating all classes equally.

 ## Performance Metrics

-The following table summarizes the performance of the MemeCLIP model on different tasks:
+The following table summarizes the performance of the MemeSense model on different tasks:

 | Task                 | Accuracy | AUC     | F1 Score |
 |----------------------|----------|---------|----------|